Wagner in Chicago Before Lyric

 Patton, Baromeo and Preston, conducted by Stock.
 But the interesting

-Monday evening and Tuesday afternoon.
-Next, in January of 1946,
+evening and Tuesday afternoon.
+Next, in January of 1946, Désiré

-Désiré Defauw presented a program of Music from the four
+Defauw presented a program of Music from the four Ring dramas

-Siegfried, and Rheingold (in that order), then, after the
+and Rheingold (in that order), then, after the intermission the complete

-performed at the Opera House, with Flagstad, Set Svanholm, Karin Branzell,
+Opera House, with Flagstad, Set Svanholm, Karin Branzell, Herbert Janssen

-Herbert Janssen and Pease, conducted by Artur Rodzinski.
-Musical
+and Pease, conducted by Artur Rodzinski.
+Musical America said,

-America said, “It was as though the fabulous days of Chicago’s operatic
+“It was as though the fabulous days of Chicago’s operatic past had returned.”

-That is all in the era being considered in this survey, namely pre-Lyric.
+is all in the era being considered in this survey, namely pre-Lyric.
+In

 — at least my mind.